macfeaster/awardfares-dark/README.md

-# awardfares-dark
+# AwardFares Dark
 Dark userstyle for AwardFares.com.
-Doesn't aim to restyle the site in any way, just make it night compatible.
+Doesn't aim to restyle the site in any way, just make it night compatible. :airplane: :new_moon_with_face:

 ## Installation